nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 * The `PARTNER_UNIVERSITY_NAME` is the name of the partner university from the list of schools.
 * The `CONTACT_TYPE` is the type of contact either number or email

+The available partner universities are:
+* The University of Western Australia (uwa)
+* The University of Melbourne (unimelb)
+* The Australian National University (anu)
+* Victoria University of Wellington (wgtn)

+Abbreviation of the universities name can be used.

 Example: `obtain victoria university of wellington /number`

 Expected Output: